kodmunki/ku4js-webApp/README.md

 This means that the named notifier is erroneous and should, likely, be removed.

 5. Along with #4 above, you could also have an exception in your callback method.
-Read the stack trace and your method implementation carefully, you will, likely, find your issue in the implementation.
+Read the stack trace and your method implementation carefully, you will likely find your issue in the implementation.
 For further questions, contact [support@kodmunki.com](mailto:support@kodmunki.com).